Hejtmus/svelte-lightbox/README.md

 ### Future

 I plan to improve this component in the future, but I don't have much time.
 So feel free to contribute some code if you will.
+This component needs CSS rework.

 ## License